BC Tourism and Hospitality Employment Tracker

 Key Takeaways:

-• In March 2024, the unemployment rate ranged from 3.1% to 13.7% across the four Tourism and Hospitality sectors.
-The accommodation sector has a relatively higher unemployment rate.
+• In October 2024, the unemployment rate ranged from 0.4% to 8.0%% across the four Tourism and Hospitality sectors.
+The Recreation and Entertainment sector has a relatively higher unemployment rate.

-• The unemployment rate in March 2024 ranged from 2.8% to 16.7% across the six economic development regions in BC.
-The Cariboo region had the lowest unemployment rate while the Kootenays had the highest.
+• The unemployment rate in October 2024 ranged from 4.2% to 15.6% across the six economic development regions in BC.
+The Lower Mainland region had the lowest unemployment rate while the Kootenay region had the highest.

 Chart 9 tracks the unemployment rate of the Tourism and Hospitality sector in BC This chart has four display options, which can be toggled in the lower right-hand corner of the chart.
 The first two options allow users to group data by sector and the last two options allow users to group data by region.
 The first and third option, labeled "filter by", will display the monthly unemployment rate for a selected sector or region over the past three years since 2019.
 The second and fourth options, labeled "show all", will display the unemployment rate for any number of sectors or regions for one selected year.